lightninglabs/lightning-app/README.md

 ## Lightning Desktop App

 **N.B.
-The code on the master branch represents a first prototype.
+The code on this branch represents a first prototype.
 We're currently in the process of rebuilding the app with simplicity, testability, and mobile (react-native) in mind.
-This effort is happening on the [v2 branch](https://github.com/lightninglabs/lightning-app/tree/v2).
-We will continue to support the current master until v2 reaches feature parity with the old version (at which time we will deprecate the old version).
-If you're interested in contributing or porting features over to v2, we will happily review any PRs!
-Just take a look at [our GitHub Project board](https://github.com/lightninglabs/lightning-app/projects/1?fullscreen=true) to find an issue to get started.
+This effort is happening on the [master branch](https://github.com/lightninglabs/lightning-app).
+If you're interested in contributing, please take a look at [our GitHub Project board](https://github.com/lightninglabs/lightning-app/projects/1?fullscreen=true) to find an issue to get started.
 Thanks :)**

 This repo houses a cross-platform Lightning desktop app powered by